elromanov/wow-autograts/readme.md

 # Description

-AutoGrats is a handy World of Warcraft Classic addon designed to make leveling up in a party an even more enjoyable experience.
-This addon automatically congratulates party members when they level up.
-Say goodbye to manual grats and hello to automated celebrations!
-When a fellow party member reaches a new level, AutoGrats sends cheerful congratulations both in the party chat and the local yell chat, making the journey through Azeroth more social and exciting.
-Stay in high spirits as you level up together with the AutoGrats addon.
+AutoGrats is a World of Warcraft Classic addon designed to make leveling and guild life a little more social.
+It automatically congratulates party and guild members when they level up, and can welcome new members when they join your guild.

+Say goodbye to manually typing "gz" and hello to automated celebrations!
+AutoGrats handles the repetitive stuff while keeping your party and guild interactions more fun.

 # Last update

-Addon is now compliant with the latest version of World of Warcraft API.
-Rewrote the code to work with the new API and fixed some bugs that were present in the previous version.
+Added automatic guild welcome messages.

+You can now configure a custom base welcome message, as well as a list of additional welcome messages.
+When a new member joins the guild, AutoGrats can randomly select a message from your configured list, making guild welcomes less repetitive.

 # Features

-- Automatically congratulates party members on level-up achievements.
+* **Automatic Party Level-Up Congrats:** Automatically congratulates party members when they level up.

-- Sends congratulatory messages in both party chat and local yell chat.
-- Enhances the sense of community and camaraderie within your party.
-- Lightweight and easy to use—just install and let the addon handle the celebrations.
-- Automated Level-Up Congrats: Automatically celebrate your party members' level-up achievements.
+* **Automatic Guild Level-Up Congrats:** Automatically congratulates guild members when they reach configured level milestones.

+* **Automatic Guild Welcomes:** Automatically sends a welcome message when a new member joins your guild.

-- Customizable Messages: Personalize your congratulatory messages in the addon settings page accessible in game options (addons section -> AutoGrats) or by using /gz or /autograts commands
+* **Customizable Messages:** Personalize your messages from the addon settings page, accessible through the in-game options (AddOns -> AutoGrats) or with the `/gz` and `/autograts` commands.

+* **Random Messages:** Create a list of custom messages for party grats, guild grats, and guild welcomes.
+AutoGrats randomly selects a message from the corresponding list, keeping interactions varied and less repetitive.

+* **Custom Base Messages:** Configure a base custom message for each supported feature, giving you full control over how AutoGrats communicates with your party and guild.

-- Enable/Disable a sound notification when a party member levels up.
+* **Sound Notifications:** Enable or disable a sound notification when a party member levels up.

+* **Lightweight & Easy to Use:** Install the addon, configure your preferences, and let AutoGrats handle the celebrations.

 ---

-Celebrate your victories together with AutoGrats and share the joy of leveling up in World of Warcraft Classic.
-Download now and start the party!
+Celebrate your victories together with AutoGrats, whether you're leveling with your party, congratulating guild members, or welcoming someone new to the guild!

-### Last Updated: 14th of January, 2025.
+### Last Updated: 14th of September, 2026.